uc-cdis/compose-services/README.md

 If you are using MacOS, you may run into an error with the default MacOS OpenSSL config not including the configuration for v3_ca certificate generation.
 OpenSSL should create the `jwt_private_key.pem` and `jwt_public_key.pem` in the `Secrets/fenceJwtKeys/{dateTtimeZ}` folder.
 If you do not see them, control whether your version of OpenSSL is correct.
 You can refer to the solution on [this Github issue](https://github.com/jetstack/cert-manager/issues/279) on a related issue on Jetstack's cert-manager.

-Support for multi-tenant (another fence is this fence's IDP) is available and can be edited in the `fence-config.yaml`.
+Support for multi-tenant fence (configure another fence as an IDP for this fence) is available and can be edited in the `fence-config.yaml`.
 If this is not the case, we recommend removing the [relevant section](https://github.com/uc-cdis/compose-services/blob/fa3dcc95a4244805c7a02f315cd330447e189945/templates/fence-config.yaml#L81).

 ### Setting up Google OAuth Client-Id for Fence